 6. A crew, which are sold in many convenient starter sets which run about $40 dollars a piece.
 These are excellent jump-off points, and unlike certain other

-table top games, these starters are representative of about 75% of a full force so you don't need to drop hundreds of dollars to own a "complete" army
+table top games, these starters are representative of about 75% of a full force so you don't need to drop hundreds of dollars to own a "complete" army of dead hookers

 The Guild: Malifaux is a place of great danger, but also great opportunity.
 The soulstones mined from Malifaux's landscape are beyond precious.
 They are magic coalesced, and they fetch an absurdly high price back Earth-side.
 The Guild, which is really nothing more than an organization of various corporate interests, facilitates the excavation of soulstones, their transfer back Earth-side, and the bureaucracy that governs this new frontier.
 The Guild cannot flourish amid chaos, and so it is necessary for it to protect its investments.
 For this reason the Guild is the "law" in Malifaux, and they serve as both constabulary and army to protect Malifaux's citizens, but do not think them altruistic.
 The Guild exists for one reason only: profit.
 Besides the ubiquitous Guild Guard who deal with most domestic issues, the Guild has specific departments/allies trained to deal with the specific threats encountered in this dangerous dimension.
 The Witch Hunters to deal with the burgeoning magical prowess that finds its spark in potentially every new immigrant.
 For the Undead threat posed by the Ressurectionists, the Deathmarshals serve as a form of cracked-out Ghostbusters.
 Finally, to deal with nightmarish monstrosities of the Neverborn the Guild has contracted the gun-slinging Ortega family.
 The Guild tends to have "Western" theme, though they also have many constructs lending toward steampunk.